 With this function, you can get the current value of a specific setting with the given key.
 If there is no setting defined with this name, either the default is returned or, if you did not supply any default, a value error is raised.

-For information on how settings are set, please see set_setting.
 Settings can be of any type, but are mostly strings.

 Parameters